 CalPERS History of Investment Returns

-The following is a chart with the 20-year historical annual returns of the Public Employees' Retirement Fund for each fiscal year ending on June 30.
-Beginning in 2002, the figures are reported as gross of administrative expenses.
+The following is a chart with the 20-year historical annual returns of the PERF for each fiscal year ending on June 30.
+Beginning in 2002, investment returns reported are net of investment expenses and gross of administrative expenses.